 This is a good, really tasty, all-purpose sugar cookie recipe.
 The cookies, which I demonstrated on the NBC Today Show and showed on a satellite media tour several years ago, come out very crispy and buttery.
 You might enjoy seeing my favorite way to roll out cookies–the method used for both the holiday cookies above and left–in a short, fun video here.
 The method is easy, require almost no clean-up, and produces very pretty cookies.

-They cookies are not too sweet, and are easy to handle and decorate for any occasion.
-I made them, shown left for Thanksgiving.
-(Below you can see the dough made up into a “stained glass” Valentine’s cookie (directions are here) And check out the beautiful autumn leaves and painted with icing here .)
-Or for some stunning Christmas and winter-themed decorated cookies, go here.
-For info on the “naturally beautiful” decorating how-to that’s in my hot-off-the-presses new book, Simply Sensational Cookies go here.
+The cookies are not too sweet, and are easy to handle and decorate for any occasion.
+I made those shown at the top for the Christmas holidays.
+The lavender cookies were prepared for a lavender tasting event in summer.
+Below you can see the dough made up into a “stained glass” Valentine’s cookie (directions are here) And the beautiful autumn leaves shown at the bottom are featured here .)
+Or for some more stunning Christmas and winter-themed decorated cookies, go here.
+For info on the “naturally beautiful” decorating how-to that’s in my latest baking book, Simply Sensational Cookies go here.

 All-Purpose Sugar Cookie Dough

 This is the cookie baking equivalent of the little black dress–it can be accessorized with the right cutter and icing to fit absolutely any occasion.
 At left, I decorated the resulting cookies for my granddaughter’s birthday.
-For some more absolutely beautiful autumn leaf- and pumpkin-shaped cookies, plus tips on making them, go here.
+For some more absolutely beautiful autumn leaf- and pumpkin-shaped cookies (shown at the bottom) plus tips on making them, go here.
 I also provide details on my preference for using all-natural botanical food colors for decorating here.